-89. The Major Preceptors will all be meeting during February 2017 to set their budgets and council tax.
+95. The Major Preceptors will all be meeting during February 2017 to set their budgets and council tax.
 The dates of the meetings are as follows:-

-Major Preceptor Date of Meeting Lancashire County Council 9 th February Lancashire Fire and Rescue Authority 20 th February Lancashire Police and Crime Commissioner 13 th February
+Major Preceptor Date of Meeting

+Lancashire County Council 9 th February

+Lancashire Fire and Rescue Authority 20 th February

+Lancashire Police and Crime Commissioner TBD

-- 90. The council tax and precepts arising from the above meetings will be reported to this meeting when Council will be asked to approve the budget and council tax for Pendle.
-Details of Town and Parish Council Precepts for 2017/18 were requested by 3rd February and a summary listing of those submitted as at the time of writing this report is provided in Appendix J. - 91.
+- 96. The council tax and precepts arising from the above meetings will be reported to the meeting of Council on 23rd February when Council will be asked to approve the budget and council tax for Pendle.
+Details of Town and Parish Council Precepts for 2017/18 have been requested by 3rd February and a summary listing of those submitted as at the time of writing this report is provided in Appendix K. - 97.
 The scheduled date for council tax bills and accompanying leaflets to be printed is late February 2017 to enable the bills to be issued by mid-March at the latest.
 Should it not be possible for the main billing process to start by early March, it would not be possible to issue bills in sufficient time to ensure the first Direct Debit installments are collected on 1st April.
-Hence, it is important that Council Tax is set at this meeting of Council.
+Hence, it is important that Council Tax is set at the meeting of Council on 23rd February.